maxmohash/bart-etd-checker/README.md

 ##### Example Output:

 ```
-Next train to Dublin/Pleasanton from Mont in 16 minutes
+Next train to Dublin/Pleasanton from Mont in 6 minutes

-Next train to Dublin/Pleasanton from Mont in 36 minutes
+Next train to Dublin/Pleasanton from Mont in 20 minutes

-Next train to Dublin/Pleasanton from Mont in 56 minutes
+Next train to Dublin/Pleasanton from Mont in 35 minutes

+No delays reported.
 ```

 ##### Read this https://api.bart.gov/docs/overview/ to know more about BART api.